 Placing a Fraud Alert.
-To protect yourself from possible identity theft, you have the right to place an initial or extended fraud alert on your credit file at no cost.
+To protect your minor from possible identity theft, you have the right to place an initial or extended fraud alert on your minor's credit file at no cost (if one exists).
 An initial fraud alert is a one-year alert that is placed on a consumer's credit file.
 Upon seeing a fraud alert display on a consumer's credit file, a business is required to take steps to verify the consumer's identity before extending new credit.
-If you are a victim of identity theft, you are entitled to an extended fraud alert, which is a fraud alert lasting seven years.
-You may obtain additional information from the FTC and the credit reporting agencies listed above about placing a fraud alert and/or security freeze on your credit report.
+If your minor is a victim of identity theft, your minor is entitled to an extended fraud alert, which is a fraud alert lasting seven years.
+You may obtain additional information from the FTC and the credit reporting agencies listed above about placing a fraud alert and/or security freeze on your minor's credit report.

-Also, please review any communications from Aetna, including Explanations of Benefits (EOBs), and call Member Services using the toll-free number on the back of your ID card if you see anything suspicious.
-We monitor for fraud and can work with you if you believe that your ID numbers are being used in an unauthorized manner.
+Also, please review any communications from Aetna, including Explanations of Benefits (EOBs), and call Member Services using the toll-free number on the back of your minor's ID card if you see anything suspicious.
+We monitor for fraud and can work with you if you believe that your minor's ID numbers are being used in an unauthorized manner.